-I. Summary of Auditor's Results A. An unmodified opinion was issued on the financial statements of LifeROOTS, I В. No instances of noncompliance with laws and regulations or the provisions of contracts and grant agreements that are material to the financial statements were disclosed during the audit.
-C. Internal control over financial reporting: • nesses identified iciencies identified Yes Yes No X None Reported X II.
+I. I. Summary of Auditor's Results A. An unmodified opinion was issued on the financial statements of LifeROOTS, Inc. B. No instances of noncompliance with laws and regulations or the provisions of contracts and grant agreements that are material to the financial statements were disclosed during the audit.
+C. Internal control over financial reporting: • Material weaknesses identified Significant deficiencies identified No X None Reported X II.
+II.
 Financial Statement Audit Findings None III.
-Financial Statement Audit Findings - Prior year 2012-1 2012-1 Accounting processes and procedures - Resolved
+II.
+Financial Statement Audit Findings - Prior year None